-With President Obama's action significantly easing restrictions on those categories of travel permitted by law, attention has turned to debate on whether to lift remaining restrictions on travel to Cuba.
-As noted above, this would require congressional action because of the LIBERTAD Act of 1996, which codified the embargo, including the travel restrictions, and linked its termination to the fulfillment of certain democratic conditions in Cuba.
-It would also require Congress to deal with a provision in the Trade Sanctions Reform and Export Enhancement Act of 2000 that prohibits travel to Cuba for tourist activities.
+With President Obama's action significantly easing restrictions on those categories of travel set forth in the CACR, attention has turned to debate on whether to lift remaining restrictions on travel to Cuba.
+As noted above, this would require congressional action amending or repealing the LIBERTAD Act, which codified the embargo and linked its termination to the fulfillment of certain democratic conditions in Cuba.
+It also would require congressional action amending or repealing or repealing a provision in the Trade Sanctions Reform and Export Enhancement Act of 2000 (TSRA) that prohibits travel to Cuba for tourist activities.
+As noted below, several legislative initiatives have been introduced to lift all restrictions on travel, while others would attempt to roll